-The panel specifies that the method for selecting the candidate chosen at national level may in no circumstances be prejudicial to him or her.
-In particular, the lack of a procedure enabling candidates' merits to be assessed in an independent and objective manner may not in itself constitute a handicap.
-In addition, the panel is aware that the selection procedure is the sole responsibility of Member States and is not framed by the TFEU.
-As a result, the panel naturally gave favourable opinions on suitable candidatures within the meaning of the Treaty, even in the absence of a public call for applications or an independent national procedure for assessing the merits of candidates.
+The panel specifies that the method for selecting candidates at national level may in no circumstances be prejudicial to them.
+In particular, the lack of a procedure enabling candidates' merits to be assessed in an independent and objective manner may not in itself constitute a disadvantage.
+In addition, the panel is aware that the selection procedure is the sole responsibility of Member States and is not regulated by the TFEU.
+As a result, the panel has naturally given favourable opinions on suitable candidates within the meaning of the Treaty, even in the absence of a public call for applications or an independent national procedure for assessing the merits of candidates.

-Conversely, a national selection procedure, even a very comprehensive and credible procedure, cannot, of course, by itself constitute grounds for considering as suitable a candidature deemed unsuitable by the panel.
-The existence of a national selection procedure can nonetheless help the panel overcome any doubts it may harbour following its examination of the dossier and/or the hearing of the candidate.
-In other words, the existence of a national procedure enabling the merits of candidates to be assessed in an independent and objective manner may, when in the eyes of the panel a candidature could have certain weak points, work in the candidate's favour as the panel's doubts and questions can be put aside by the panel's justified trust in the national procedure.
+Conversely, a national selection procedure, even a very comprehensive and credible procedure, cannot, of course, by itself constitute grounds for considering as suitable candidates deemed unsuitable by the panel.
+The existence of a national selection procedure can nonetheless help the panel overcome any doubts it may harbour following its examination of the file and/or the candidates' hearing.

+In other words, the existence of a national procedure enabling the merits of candidates to be assessed in an independent and objective manner may, when in the eyes of the panel a candidate could have certain weaknesses, work in the candidate's favour as the panel's doubts and questions can be put aside by its trust in the national procedure.
+In this regard, the panel highlights the importance of the role that an open, transparent and rigorous national selection procedure led by an independent and impartial panel can play when assessing candidates.
+A national selection procedure based on an open call for applications is an effective method of collecting useful indications on the quality of candidates when they are assessed and selected by a national panel composed of independent and qualified persons, and in particular by members of national supreme courts or former members of the courts of the Union.

 b.
-The panel also requests information on any publications the candidate may have and to be sent one to three texts of the candidate's choice, in French or in English.
-This information can help the panel shed light on the candidate's interests and above all on his/her reflections on judicial challenges and issues, and thus on the candidate's suitability for performing the duties of Judge or Advocate-General.
+The panel also requests information on any publications candidates may have and asks to be sent one to three texts of the candidates' choice, in French or in English.
+This information can help the panel shed light on candidates' areas of interest and above all on their thoughts on legal challenges and issues, and thus on their suitability for performing the duties of Judge or Advocate-General.

-The lack of published works or the inability to produce older works cannot however in itself penalise a candidate.
-The panel takes care not to give preference to certain profiles - academic, for example - compared to (i.a.) judges, lawyers or jurisconsults.
-However, whenever a candidate has expressed an opinion in public, it is legitimate for the panel to take note of it in order to have the most comprehensive information on the candidate.
+A lack of published works or the inability to produce older works cannot in itself penalise a candidate, however.
+The panel takes care not to give preference to certain profiles - academic, for example - compared to professions such as judge, lawyer or jurisconsult.
+However, whenever a candidate has expressed an opinion in public, it is legitimate for the panel to take note of it in order to have the most comprehensive information on that candidate.